Determining Aid Eligibility

 If you meet one of these conditions, your eligibility for federal financial aid is based on your (and your spouse's, if you are married) income and assets.
 Your expected contribution from income and assets is dependent upon your age, marital status, and/or the number of your dependents.

 If you have questions regarding your dependency status for financial aid eligibility at Reed, please contact the financial aid office.

 If your biological or adoptive parents are separated, divorced, or never married to each other, each parent will need to complete a separate CSS Profile.
 The college believes that the financing of an undergraduate education is primarily a parental responsibility with both biological/adoptive parents contributing to the extent they are able.
 Contributions from both parents will be considered when calculating your eligibility for need based financial aid.

 Siblings in college

-Once the total amount your parents are expected to contribute toward educational expenses is calculated, the contribution is pro-rated, depending upon how many dependents in your parents' household are enrolled in college.
-There are exceptions where Reed does not pro-rate the parental contribution.
-The college does not adjust the total parental contribution to recognize siblings who are enrolled in a graduate or professional program, siblings enrolled in community colleges, and siblings who are simultaneously enrolled in high school and college.
+Siblings in college may be taken into consideration when determining your eligibility for institutional Reed grant aid.
+The contribution is typically pro-rated depending upon how many dependents in your parents' household are enrolled in college.
+There are exceptions where Reed does not pro-rate the parental contribution: the college does not adjust the total parental contribution to recognize siblings who are enrolled in graduate or professional programs, siblings enrolled in community colleges, and siblings who are simultaneously enrolled in high school and college.